stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/README.md

 strategies.

 #### - Key Points
-1. Decreased Conversion Rate :
-    Low conversion rate probably due to decreased in customer engagement
+1. Decreased Conversion Rate: Low conversion rate probably due to decreased in customer engagement
-2. Reduced Customer Engagement:
-    The number of customer engagements have decreased over time which has led to low ROI
+2. Reduced Customer Engagement: The number of customer engagements have decreased over time which has led to low ROI
-3. High Marketing Campaign:
-    Increased in campaign expenses
+3. High Marketing Campaign: Increased in campaign expenses
-4. Analysis on customer feedbacks:
-    Understanding customer pain point, behavior, and opinions on products and services for better engagement and conversion rate.
+4. Analysis on customer feedbacks: Understanding customer pain point, behavior, and opinions on products and services for better engagement and conversion rate.

 #### - Goals